-The doctrine of "hellfire" is in fact a perfect example of something that has cast a horrendous reputation on God, and is actually a complete mistranslation and misunderstanding of many scriptures, which historically has been used as a tool to control people and maintain an unhealthy state of fear.
-Such teaching is actually a better example of satanic deception then the more typical depiction of a devil trying to tempt someone with an "earthy delight."
-It is a subject that actually requires a separate writing for fair treatment and one that I do no want to spend inordinate time on here.
-But surely just the notion that something as widely "preached" as the modern concept of "hell" could be completely wrong, this in itself should peak your interest, and focus your curiosity sufficiently to consider that just maybe, when the bible says "God is Love," it is really speaking truth!
+The biggest example of such fear is the doctrine of eternal torment in "hellfire".
+It has cast a horrendous reputation on God, perhaps the worst one of all!
+Yet all of it is based on a complete mis translation and misunderstanding of scriptures.
+I know that's a bold statement but let's face it!
+Hell has historically been used as an ongoing tool to control people by maintaining an unhealthy state of fear!
+Ironically this teaching is a better example of demonic deception then the typical picture of a devil tempting someone with "earthy delights".
+This is a subject that requires a separate writing for fair treatment.
+(Later I invite you to read another article here called Burn in Hell... really? for a thorough exposition of this deception.)
+But for now, the idea that something as widely "preached" as "hell" could be completely wrong should peak your interest!
+I hope it will even raise your curiosity enough to consider that when the bible says "God is Love," maybe it is really telling truth!

 Another theme that has been beaten to death and often generates more heat than light is "repentance".
-The bible speaks of repentance often, (Luke.5:30-32) (IIPet.3:9) and the word literally means to change ones mind and to turn and go in a different direction.
-It does not require much of a spiritual mindset to accept that God would want us to turn away from patterns that are destructive and harmful to others or ourselves.
+The bible speaks of repentance often, (Luke 5:30‑32), (II‑Pet.3:9).
+The word literally means to change ones mind and to turn and go in a different direction.
+It does not require a spiritual mind set to believe that God would want us to turn away from things that are destructive or harmful, to others or ourselves.
 But most of us balk at the idea of doing so by following some "one size fits all" set of man made doctrines and religious laws.
-Many of us have horrible childhood memories of the continual tactics of fear, guilt, and shame used to inspire us to "repent," of being a bad boy or girl, and its no surprise that so many who grew up in such a climate eventually became atheists.
+Many of us have horrible childhood memories of the continual tactics of fear, guilt, and shame used to inspire us to "repent," of being a bad boy or girl.
+It's no surprise that many who grew up in such a climate eventually became atheists.
 But the personal relationship God desires with you is nothing like this at all, and in many ways is the exact opposite!
-The major biblical theme that is seldom taught concerning "repentance" is that God actually wants us to turn away (repent) from the very notion of trying to earn our place in Gods kingdom by "works" (Gal.2:16) That's right!
+The major biblical theme that is seldom taught concerning "repentance" is that God actually wants us to turn away (repent) from the very notion of trying to earn our place in Gods kingdom by "works" (Gal.2:16).
+That's right!
 As we'll see, a "place" in God's kingdom is a free gift, independent of our own works or lack thereof.
 God want's us to turn from the very act of trying to please him by our own efforts, and instead allow his spirit within us to do any "work" that needs to be done (Phil.1:6).
 It is God's kindness (Jer.31:1) that leads us this way, and God's efforts--rather than our own--that brings about positive change.
-(Eze.36:26) And unlike the man-made approach, God treats his children as individuals and never forces them into the same "cookie cutter" mold.
+(Eze.36:26) And unlike the man‑made approach, God treats his children as individuals and never forces them into the same "cookie cutter" mold.
 What a difference!

 And here, friends, is where I must begin to reflect on Christ, and what God's purpose and accomplishments were though him.
 I honestly can think of no better ways to relate God's love to you, then to point to what Jesus has done.
 As always, I encourage you to look to God alone to verify or repute everything I say.